 10 Best Herbal Essential Oils For Altitude Sickness

-Herbal essential oils, such as lavender, peppermint, and eucalyptus, have been traditionally used to alleviate symptoms of altitude sickness due to their calming and respiratory-stimulating properties.
+Herbal essential oils, such as peppermint, ginger, and eucalyptus, are often used to alleviate symptoms of altitude sickness due to their potential to improve circulation and ease breathing.

-While essential oils may offer some relief, they should not replace medical treatment for severe altitude sickness.
+Overall, while essential oils may offer some relief, they should not replace medical advice or treatment for severe altitude sickness.

 FREE Herb Drying Checklist